@clickstreamhq/react

 Hooks

-Returns the current VisitorContext plus loading/error state. ctx is null while the signals endpoint warms up or when no cookie is set.
+Returns the current VisitorContext plus loading/error state. ctx is null until the first successful tick — while the signals endpoint warms up, when no visitor id can be resolved, or when every poll is failing.

 'use client';